hw-labs/infrastructure-repository/README.md

 # Infrastructure Repository

-> _An infrastructure repository is a discreet collection of provisioning and configuration resources that comprise a complete infrastructure set._
+> _An infrastructure repository is a discrete collection of provisioning and configuration resources that comprise a complete infrastructure set._

 This repository is a working example of an "infrastructure repository".
 For